Amanda Parker: Volunteer work and philanthropy

-Since 1999, Parker has served on the Board of Governors for Thorneyholme Roman Catholic Primary School and, in 2002, was appointed as Chairman of the Board of Governors.
-She serves as treasurer of Lancashire Hockey Development Group and is a founding member of the Lancashire Hockey Umpires Association.
+Parker has served on the Board of Governors for Thorneyholme Roman Catholic Primary School from 1999 to 2018 and, in 2002, was appointed as chairman of the Board of Governors.
+She served as treasurer of Lancashire Hockey Development Group, is a founding member of the Lancashire Hockey Umpiring Association, and supported youth hockey and umpire development throughout the north of England.

-She has also volunteered with Blackburn Youth Zone, local women's centres, and the University of Central Lancashire.
+She has also served as a trustee of LanPAC, Active Lancashire and local women's centres,.
 She is a patron of Nightsafe, a Blackburn-based charity that runs homeless shelters for youth.
+She has served on the Council of the High Sheriffs' Association since 2017 and has chaired its charity, National Crimebeat since 2018.
+The charity focusses on crime prevention projects initiated and run by young people.

 Personal life

 Parker lives with her husband, Robert Redmayne Parker, and their two children, Eleanor and Roland, at Browsholme Hall, the Parker family seat in Bashall Eaves.
 The Parker family is part of the landed gentry, and historically served as the king's park-keepers of Radholme Laund in the Forest of Bowland.
 Her husband is the Bowbearer of the Forest of Bowland.